Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Numerical simulation

 FTQC is thought to be performed at a physical error rate far below the threshold, so the behavior of the logical error rates in the low physical error rate region is essential.
 In the region where the physical error rate is sufficiently low, the logical error rate $p_{\mathrm{L}}$ scales as follows \cite{surface_circuit_threshold2}:

-Here, $c$ is a constant, $p$ is a physical error rate, $p_\mathrm{th}$ is a threshold, $d$ is a code distance, and $\alpha$ is a constant indicating the effective code distance.
-We fit the logical error rates using Eq.~\eqref{fitting_low_error_rate} with $c$, $p_\mathrm{th}$, and $\alpha$ as fitting parameters.
+Here, $c$ is a constant, $p$ is a physical error rate, $p_\mathrm{th}^*$ is a threshold, $d$ is a code distance, and $\alpha$ is a constant indicating the effective code distance.
+We refer to the threshold $p_\mathrm{th}^*$ obtained from Eq.~\eqref{fitting_low_error_rate} as the {\it scaling threshold}.
+We fit the logical error rates using Eq.~\eqref{fitting_low_error_rate} with $c$, $p_\mathrm{th}^*$, and $\alpha$ as fitting parameters.

+We also calculate the threshold obtained from the crossing point of data for different code distances.
+For a sufficiently large code distance $d$, the logical error rates $p_L$ around the threshold under circuit-level noise are expected to behave as follows \cite{landahl,scaling2}:

+Here, $A$, $B$, and $C$ are constants, $p$ is a physical error rate, $p_\mathrm{th}^\times$ is a threshold, $d$ is a code distance, and $\nu_0$ is a critical exponent.
+We refer to the threshold $p_\mathrm{th}^\times$ obtained from Eq.~\eqref{fitting_near_threshold} as the {\it cross threshold}.
+We fit the logical error rates using Eq.~\eqref{fitting_near_threshold} with $A$, $B$, $C$, $p_\mathrm{th}^\times$, and $\nu_0$ as fitting parameters.